jimohib/cssr4africa/cssr_system/robotLocalization/ReadMe.md

 Follow these steps, running each command in different terminals:

+ > **NOTE:** To launch the RealSense camera when connected to a Jetson, refer to the [CSSR4Africa Software Installation Manual](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D3.3.pdf) for instructions.

 1. **Source the workspace in first terminal:**
    ```bash
    cd $HOME/workspace/pepper_rob_ws && source devel/setup.bash